shababo/plotreader/README.md

 Design an agent that takes in a data scenario and paper/figure examples and then outputs structured data, the data plotted into a figure, and several quantitative questions about the figure with difficulty rankings.

-For now, I'm prototyping independant plot readers and generators.
+For now, I'm prototyping independent plot readers and generators.

 ## Results